-The Trustees have set out their approach to investments and have briefed the investment managers to consider the Environmental, Social and Governance ratings of companies when choosing new investments.
+The Trustee has set out its approach to investments and have briefed the investment managers to consider the Environmental, Social and Governance ratings of companies when choosing new investments.

 The overall priority is to invest the Scheme's money in the interests of members and bring in a healthy return for the fund, whilst choosing companies that take their responsibilities to their people, to society and to the environment seriously.

-The Scheme's Standards of Investment Principles or SIP includes the Scheme's policy and approach to investments.
-You can ask for a copy of the SIP from Mercer, the administrator.
+The Scheme's Statement of Investment Principles or SIP includes the Scheme's policy and approach to investments.
+You can ask for a copy of the SIP from Aptia, or you can simply download it from our new website: www.morrisonspensions.co.uk